-$135\ https://statswales.gov.wales/Catalogue/Local-Government/Finance/Revenue/Transport/roads and transport revenue expenditure-by-authority and the statement of the statement$
+$135\ https://statswales.gov.wales/Catalogue/Local-Government/Finance/Revenue/Transport/roadsandtransportrevenueexpenditure-by-authority and the state of the st$

 - Transport spending is in silos: both national and local transport funding in all countries has tended to be given to specific transport modes.
 The rail funding regime (and in England the strategic and major roads funding) with five-year investment strategies has tended to amplify this and has led, in the worst cases, to investment silos.
 For example, on the Oxford-Cambridge corridor, the Government is funding the East-West rail link and has separately been developing a new expressway (though some of this is paused) through Highways England.
 Underlying this appears to be an assumption that road and public transport largely serve different markets.
-Yet it is clear that investment in either affects the other 136.
-At the other end of the scale, we noted the wide range of bespoke local transport services provided by different public bodies, and the potential for co-ordinating these through "Total Transport" schemes. - for transport.
+Yet it is clear that investment in either affects the other.
+At the other end of the scale, we noted the wide range of bespoke local transport services provided by different public bodies, and the potential for co-ordinating these through "Total Transport" schemes. - Local authorities do not have long term funding for transport.
 Unlike national transport funding, local authorities in all three countries do not have a long-term funding framework.
 Instead, funding is given on an annual basis, is divided into many different funds (some under the control of other bodies such as LEPs and Homes England) and in many cases is subject to competition and bidding.
 An exception is the Transforming Cities Fund, which is a longer-term fund, giving cities the opportunity to plan and spend effectively.
-The new active travel policies in each country do include promises of long-term funding for walking and cycling.
+The new active travel policies in each country do include promises of longterm funding for walking and cycling.